MDobak/go-xerrors/README.md

 err := xerrors.Joinf("operation failed: %w", otherErr)
 ```

-Note that wrapping multiple errors with `xerrors.Joinf` is possible on Go 1.20 and later.
+Note that wrapping multiple errors with `xerrors.Joinf` is possible only in Go 1.20 and later.

 The main difference between Go's `fmt.Errorf` and `xerrors.Newf`/`xerrors.Joinf` is that the latter functions preserve the error chain, whereas `fmt.Errorf` flattens it (i.e., its `Unwrap` method returns all underlying errors at once instead of just the next one in the chain).

 ### Sentinel Errors

-Sentinel errors are predefined error values representing specific, known failure conditions. `go-xerrors` provides `xerrors.Message` to create distinct sentinel error values:
+Sentinel errors are predefined, exported error values used to signal specific, well-known conditions (e.g., `io.EOF`).
+The `go-xerrors` package provides the `xerrors.Message` and `xerrors.Messagef` functions to create distinct sentinel error values:

 ```go
 var ErrAccessDenied = xerrors.Message("access denied")